GoogleCloudPlatform/blueprints/catalog/log-export/folder/storage-export/README.md

 # storage-export package

-Creates a log export on a folder that sinks to Cloud Storage
+A log export on a folder that sinks to Cloud Storage

 ## Setters